-There is no guarantee that issuers of the stocks held by the Fund will declare dividends in the future or that, if declared, such dividends will remain at current levels or increase over time.
+There is no guarantee by the Fund will declare distributions in the future or that, if declared, such distributions will remain at current levels or increase over time.
 The Fund is non-diversified.
 The Funds may invest in derivatives, which are often more volatile than other investments and may magnify the Funds' gains or losses.